 We start out with a small number (typically one) of default viewpoints (see Figure 1a), that are defined using a conventional Computer Graphics camera.
-The artist now places simple 3D geometric proxies, such as points, lines, and boxes, directly into the scene.
+The artist now sketches simple 3D geometric proxies, such as points, lines, and boxes, directly into the scene.
 These geometric proxies reflect primitive shapes that artists traditionally use to lay out a 3D scene on a canvas.
-The 3D geometric proxies are then projected into 2D to become the visual handles which the artist can manipulate to change the current projection of the 3D features (see Figure 1b).
+The 3D geometric proxies are then projected into 2D and become the visual handles through which the artist manipulates the projection.
+The artist then interactively re-sketches or manipulates the 2D features to specify changes to the current projection of the 3D features (see Figure 1b).

 The altered projections of the 3D geometric proxies onto the 2D canvas become constraints that, along with other desirable projection properties, interactively define an overall projection of the 3D scene.
+This projection attempts to maintain the property of local linear perspective as much as possible, while introducing nonlinearities when necessary to satisfy the given constraints.